gombru/gombru.github.io/activity.md

 ---

 ### Talk @ ACM RecSys 2022 in Seattle
 I gave a talk in ACM RecSys 2022 explaining what I've been up to the last year: Visual Styles RecSys: a model that learns users' visual style preferences transversal to the projects they work on, and which aims to personalise the content served at Shutterstock.
+You can find the paper and more resources [here](https://gombru.github.io/2022/06/25/visual_styles_recsys/).

 <p align="center"><iframe align="middle" width="720" height="405" src="https://www.youtube.com/embed/GVLjwuFvhyY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>